linode/docs/docs/security/securing-your-server.md

 ### Debian / Ubuntu

 UFW is the iptables controller included with Ubuntu but is also available in Debian's repositories.
-If you would prefer to use UFW instead of ipables, see our guide: [How to Configure a Firewall with UFW](/docs/security/firewalls/configure-firewall-with-ufw).
+If you would prefer to use UFW instead of iptables, see our guide: [How to Configure a Firewall with UFW](/docs/security/firewalls/configure-firewall-with-ufw).

 1. Create the files `/tmp/v4` and `/tmp/v6`.
 Paste the [above rulesets](#basic-iptables-rulesets-for-ipv4-and-ipv6) into their respective files.